-If the power window automatic function (closing only) does not operate properly, perform the following procedure to initialize the power window system:
+If the power window automatic function (closing only) does not operate properly, perform the following procedure to initialize the power window system.

 - 1. Place the ignition switch in the ON position. - 2.
-Open the window more than halfway by operating the power window switch. - 3.
-Pull the power window switch and hold it to close the window, and then hold the switch more than 3 seconds after the window is closed. - 4.
-Release the power window switch.
-Operate the window by the automatic function to confirm the initialization is complete.
-The power window automatically opens or closes depending on if the automatic down or up function is selected. - 5.
-Perform steps 2 through 4 above for other windows.
+Close the door. - Open the window more than halfway by operating the power window switch. - Pull the power window switch and hold it to close the window, and then hold the switch for more than 3 seconds after the window is closed completely. - Release the power window switch.
+Operate the window by automatic function to confirm the initialization is complete. - Perform steps 2 through 5 above for other windows.

-If the power window function does not operate properly after performing the above procedure, see a NISSAN dealer for assistance.
+If the power window automatic function does not operate properly after performing the above procedure, have your vehicle checked by a NISSAN dealer.